 What is coronavirus?

 COVID-19 is a new illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.

-Visit the NHS website below to find out information on:
+Visit the NHS website to find out information about:

 - Staying at home to stop the spread of coronavirus